parrt/msds692/hw/pipeline.md

 ### Reading XML Data

 Parsing XML is beyond the scope of this class, but we still need to know how to use libraries that read this XML in.
-We're going to make a program that reads in XML and spits out CSV:
+We're going to make a program called `xml2csv.py` that reads in XML and spits out CSV:

 ```bash
 $ python xml2csv.py < /tmp/t.xml